ChrisDuffley/stationPlaylist/contributing.md

 2. Enable one add-on at a time to make sure the issue is not related to add-ons other than StationPlaylist.
 3. If the issue occurs after enabling StationPlaylist, note the steps to reproduce the issue.
 4. Use GitHub and submit a new issue (https://github.com/chrisduffley/stationplaylist/issues/new).
 Be sure to include NVDA version, add-on version, StationPlaylist program name and version, Windows version, and steps to reproduce the problem.
 5. Sometimes the author will ask for a debug log.
-If so, restart NvDA with debug logging enabled, try reproducing the issue, then either attach the debug log as part of the GitHub issue or copy and paste the relevant log fragment from the log viewer (NVDA+F1).
+If so, restart NVDA with debug logging enabled, try reproducing the issue, then either attach the debug log as part of the GitHub issue or copy and paste the relevant log fragment from the log viewer (NVDA+F1).

 ### Offering code and pull requests